shuozhixu/Binary_2024/README.md

 Run the simulation.
 Using one core would be sufficient.
 Should take no more than a few minutes.

 Once it is finished, go to the end of the file `lmp.out`.
-You will find values of `C11all`, `C12all` etc. Use Equations 10-12 of the last paper in the reference list to calculate the three effective BCC elastic constants, in units of GPa.
+We will find values of `C11all`, `C12all` etc. Use Equations 10-12 of the last paper in the reference list to calculate the three effective BCC elastic constants, in units of GPa.
 These are for the binary Mo<sub>0.9</sub>Nb<sub>0.1</sub>.

 Then, for the binary Mo<sub>0.8</sub>Nb<sub>0.2</sub>, make two changes in the file `init_nonequal.mod`:

-- Change the last number (by default 0.957) of line 55 to the correct ratio identified in the prior lattice parameter calculation, i.e., the first of the three numbers you recorded for Mo<sub>0.8</sub>Nb<sub>0.2</sub>;
+- Change the last number (by default 0.957) of line 55 to the correct ratio identified in the prior lattice parameter calculation, i.e., the first of the three numbers we recorded for Mo<sub>0.8</sub>Nb<sub>0.2</sub>;
 - Change the second-to-last number (by default 0.1) of line 53 to 0.2.

 Repeat the steps above to calculate all Mo<sub>1-_x_</sub>Nb<sub>_x_</sub>, where _x_ varies from 0.3 to 0.9.